Heathenry (new religious movement): Romanticist and Völkisch predecessors

-During the late 18th and 19th centuries, German Romanticism focused increasing attention on the pre-Christian belief systems of Germanic Europe, with various Romanticist intellectuals expressing the opinion that these ancient religions were "more natural, organic and positive" than Christianity.
-Such an attitude was promoted by the scholarship of Romanticist intellectuals like Johann Gottfried Herder, Jacob Grimm, and Wilhelm Grimm.
-This development went in tandem with a growth in nationalism and the idea of the volk, contributing to the establishment of the Völkisch movement in German-speaking Europe.
-Nicholas Goodrick-Clarke considered the historian Felix Dahn one of the earliest forerunners of the phenomenon with his popular 1877 novel Ein Kampf um Rom.
-Criticising the Jewish roots of Christianity, in 1900 the Germanist Ernst Wachler published a pamphlet calling for the revival of a racialized ancient German religion Other writers such as Ludwig Fahrenkrog supported his call, resulting in the formation of both the Bund für Persönlichkeitskultur (League for the Culture of the Personality) and the Deutscher Orden in 1911 and then the Germanische-Deutsche Religionsgemeinschaft (Germanic-German Religious Community) in 1912.
+In the late 18th and 19th centuries, German Romanticism focused attention on the pre-Christian religions of Germanic Europe, with various Romanticist intellectuals arguing that these traditions were "more natural, organic and positive" than Christianity.
+This attitude was promoted by the scholarship of Romanticist intellectuals like Johann Gottfried Herder, Jacob Grimm, and Wilhelm Grimm.
+This development accompanied a growth in nationalism and the idea of the volk, contributing to the establishment of the Völkisch movement in German-speaking Europe.

+Criticising the Jewish roots of Christianity, in 1900 the Germanist Ernst Wachler published a pamphlet calling for the revival of a racialized ancient German religion.
+Other writers, such as Ludwig Fahrenkrog, supported his call, resulting in the formation of both the Bund für Persönlichkeitskultur (League for the Culture of the Personality) and the Deutscher Orden in 1911 and then the Germanische-Deutsche Religionsgemeinschaft (Germanic-German Religious Community) in 1912.

-Another development of Heathenry emerged within the occult völkisch movement known as Ariosophy.
-One of these völkisch Ariosophists was the Austrian occultist Guido von List, who established a religion that he termed "Wotanism", with an inner core that he referred to as "Armanism".
-List's Wotanism was based heavily on the Eddas, although over time it was increasingly influenced by the Theosophical Society's teachings.
-List's ideas were transmitted in Germany by prominent right-wingers, and adherents to his ideas were among the founders of the Reichshammerbund in Leipzig in 1912, and they included individuals who held key positions in the Germanenorden.
-The Thule Society founded by Rudolf von Sebottendorf developed from the Germanenorden, and it displayed a Theosophically influenced interpretation of Norse mythology.
+Another development occurred within the occult völkisch movement known as Ariosophy.
+One of these völkisch Ariosophists was the Austrian occultist Guido von List, who established a religion that he termed "Wotanism", with an inner core that he called "Armanism".
+List's Wotanism was based heavily on the Eddas, although over time was increasingly influenced by Theosophy.
+List's ideas were transmitted in Germany by prominent right-wingers; among his followers were those who founded the Reichshammerbund in Leipzig in 1912 and key figures in the Germanenorden.
+From the Germanenorden emerged the Thule Society, founded by Rudolf von Sebottendorf, which exhibited a Theosophically influenced interpretation of Norse mythology.